aspose-pdf/Aspose.PDF-Documentation/cpp/whatsnew/_index.md

 We are pleased to announce the first public release of Aspose.PDF for C++ macOS.
 Aspose.PDF for C++ macOS is a proprietary C++ library that allows developers to create and manipulate PDF documents without using Adobe Acrobat.
 Aspose.PDF for C++ macOS allows developers to create forms, add/edit text, manipulate PDF pages, add annotations, process custom fonts, and more.

-## What's new in Aspose.PDF 22.7

-The Skia version used is updated.

 ## What's new in Aspose.PDF 22.5

 Support of XFA forms in PDF documents was implemented.